DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 public class CircleAttackContext : AbilityContext { }
 ```
 ### Initialization & Finalization Routines
-Since the component reference is shared among all ability instances, we can declare it as a property inside `CircleAttack` directly. [`Ability.InitializeSharedReferences()`](xref:LobsterFramework.AbilitySystem.Ability.InitializeSharedReferences) provides a routine for us to initialize any of these references when [`abilityManager`](xref:LobsterFramework.AbilitySystem.Ability.abilityManager) is enabled.
+Since the component reference is shared among all ability instances, we can declare it as a property inside `CircleAttack` directly. [`Ability.InitializeSharedReferences()`](xref:LobsterFramework.AbilitySystem.Ability.InitializeSharedReferences) provides a routine for us to initialize any of these references when [`AbilityManager`](xref:LobsterFramework.AbilitySystem.Ability.AbilityManager) is enabled.
 Conversly, we also have [`Ability.FinializeSharedReferences()`](xref:LobsterFramework.AbilitySystem.Ability.FinalizeSharedReferences) to allow for any clean up operations such as unsubscribing from events.
 For temporary fields that are specific to each ability instance defined in [ability context](#abilitycontext) requiring initialization, we have [`Ability.InitializeContext()`](xref:LobsterFramework.AbilitySystem.Ability.InitializeContext) and [`Ability.FinalizeContext()`](xref:LobsterFramework.AbilitySystem.Ability.FinalizeContext) for this purpose.
 Here's the result when we run the game:

 ![example2-result](../resources/example2-result.gif)